-And last, but not least, education is lagging and therefore enterprises have to train their people.
+And last, but not the least, education is lagging and therefore enterprises have to train their people.
 Education and its adaptation to the changing needs of today’s world are, in my view, one of the biggest challenges in our world.
 In emerging markets, it is starting with basic education of the population.
 In mature countries, it is the re-education of professionals, including elderly people, which will keep sustainable growth alive.
 Well-educated countries – such as Switzerland with its dual educational system – tend to be more stable.
 Such an education system is a superb asset in a crazy world.
 The public sector will be too slow or uninterested.
 The corruption and selfishness of potentates will govern.
 Therefore, corporations should move quickly and fill these gaps.

 What are the challenges business leaders face?
 What should a Chief Executive Officer (CEO) do, more specifically?